-We have registered an aggregate of \$125 million of our 0.75% Convertible Senior Subordinated Notes due 2024 ("the Notes") and the common stock issuable upon conversion of the Notes.
-The shares issued upon conversion generally will be freely tradeable after their issuance under Rule 145 of the Securities Act, unless held by an affiliate, in which case such shares will be subject to the volume and manner of sale restrictions of Rule 144 discussed above.
+We have registered an aggregate of \$125 million of our 0.75% Convertible Senior Subordinated Notes due 2024 and the common stock issuable upon conversion of the notes.
+The shares issued upon conversion generally will be freely tradeable after their issuance, unless held by an affiliate, in which case such shares will be subject to the volume and manner of sale restrictions of Rule 144 discussed above.
 The issuance or subsequent sale of these shares in the public market could negatively affect the market price of our common stock.

-We have registered for offer and sale the shares of common stock that are reserved for issuance pursuant to our outstanding stock option plans and available for issuance pursuant to the employee stock purchase plan.
-Shares issued after the effective date of such registration statements upon the exercise of stock options or pursuant to the employee stock purchase plan generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144.
-The issuance of such shares could depress the market price of our common stock.
+We have registered for offer and sale the shares of common stock that are reserved for issuance pursuant to our outstanding share-based compensation plans.
+Shares issued after the effective date of such registration statements in connection with our share-based compensation plans generally will be eligible for sale in the public market, except that affiliates will continue to be subject to volume limitations and other requirements of Rule 144.
+The issuance or subsequent sale of such shares could depress the market price of our common stock.